Siemens: 2011 to present

 In June 2023, Siemens announced a global investment plan of €2 billion to expand its manufacturing capacity, including specific commitments of €200 million for a new high-tech plant in Singapore and €140 million to enlarge a facility in Chengdu, China.
-The strategy aims to foster diversification across Asia, enhance growth in the Chinese market, and decrease dependency on a single country by utilizing Singapore as a primary export hub to Southeast Asia.
-Simultaneously, Siemens will allocate €1 billion for the development of new facilities and factories in Germany, including €500 million for the expansion and modernization of a factory in Erlangen, expected to enhance production capacity by 60% by 2029.
+Simultaneously, Siemens will allocate €1 billion for the development of new facilities and factories in Germany, including €500 million for the expansion and modernization of a factory in Erlangen, expected to increase production capacity by 60% by 2029.
 This coincides with the German government's concerns about the economic and security risks associated with investing in China.
 Additional German investments will finance a new semiconductor factory in Forchheim and a training center for Siemens Healthineers in Erlangen.
 In August 2023, it was announced Siemens had signed an agreement to acquire the Veldhoven-headquartered eBus, eTruck and passenger vehicle fast charging technology company, Heliox.

 In March 2024, Siemens announced the creation of a new £100m digital engineering facility in Wiltshire, UK, aimed at replacing its existing rail infrastructure factory in Chippenham with a new research and development centre, expected to open by 2026.
 The move is endorsed by Chancellor Jeremy Hunt as "a big boost" for UK manufacturing.
 In March 2024, it was announced Siemens had agreed to acquire ebm-papst's industrial drive technology (IDT) division for undisclosed amount.
+Since Roland Busch became chief executive, Siemens expanded its collaborations in digital technologies.
+The company entered into partnerships with NVIDIA, Microsoft, and Amazon Web Services (AWS) to integrate generative artificial intelligence and cloud computing into its software and automation portfolio.

+On March 26, 2025, Siemens finalized its acquisition of Altair Engineering for approximately US$10 billion, its largest transaction to date.'
+The acquisition integrated Altair's simulation software into the Siemens Xcelerator platform.'
+Subsequently, the company began developing an Industrial Foundation Model, an AI system trained on technical data, including 3D models and engineering drawings, to automate manufacturing workflows and integrate virtual design with physical production systems.'
 In July 2025, Siemens completed the acquisition of Dotmatics, a provider of Life Sciences R&D software, for $5.1 billion, expanding presence in the Life Sciences sector.
 In October 2025, Siemens announced a collaboration with rhobot.ai to commercially launch an edge-native artificial-intelligence solution for manufacturing, available via the Siemens Xcelerator digital marketplace.
 The solution, deployed without downtime at CarbonAMS's anaerobic-digester facility in Ireland, achieved a 39% reduction in parasitic load and a 2.5% increase in gas output.

+In January 2026, it was announced that Siemens had acquired ASTER Technologies, a French provider of printed circuit board assembly test verification and engineering software.
+The acquisition was intended to strengthen Siemens' design-for-test capabilities and enhance its electronics design and manufacturing software offerings.